pryv/dev-pryv.io-opener/src-dest/README.md

 ### Try the API

-After this process, you should have an account on your Open Pryv.io platform with a valid authorization token, you can try various **API requests** using **Postman** following this guide [https://api.pryv.com/open-api/](https://api.pryv.com/open-api/).
+After this process, you should have an account on your Open Pryv.io platform with a valid authorization token in the form of an API endpoint, you can try various **API requests** using **Postman** following this guide [https://api.pryv.com/open-api/](https://api.pryv.com/open-api/).

+You can also try our [example apps with guides and tutorials](https://github.com/pryv/app-web-examples/).

 ## Options & Customization